 Contact a West Palm Beach Employment Law Lawyer

 While it might seem simple enough to make a public records or a FOIA request, these inquiries can complicated.
 If you have questions about gaining access to your personnel file, an experienced West Palm Beach employee rights lawyer can help.
-Contact Scott • Wagner and Associates for more information about how we can assist you.
+Contact Scott Law Team for more information about how we can assist you.